n8n-io/n8n-docs/docs/manage-cloud/concurrency.md

 * Pro (50k workflow executions, 50 active workflows): 50
 * Enterprise (in regular mode): 200

+You can view the number of active executions and your plan's concurrency limit at the top of a project's or workflow's executions tab.

 ## Details

 Some other details about concurrency to keep in mind: